lvh/minitrue/README.rst

  minitrue
 ==========

-minitrue is an HTTP proxy server designed to lie.
+minitrue is a proxy server designed to lie.

 There are three main tools in its arsenal of deception: misdirection, request mangling and response mangling.